To provide long-term capital growth by investing mainly in technology companies, and companies enabled by technology.

 Pacific Ex Japan

-Mr. Tu earned a B.S., summa cum laude, in business administration from the University of California-Berkeley and an M.B.A., with honors, from the University of Chicago Booth School of Business.
-Mr. Tu also has earned the Chartered Financial Analyst designation.
+Alan earned a B.S., summa cum laude, in business administration from the University of California, Berkeley, and an M.B.A., with honors, from the University of Chicago, Booth School of Business.
+He also has earned the Chartered Financial Analyst® designation.

 - Fund manager2019